-If you say, “You’re the love of my life,” you’re telling someone special that they’re the greatest love in your entire (whole) life.
-Even if you’ve been in love before, that person is “the one” for you.
+If you say, “You’re the love of my life,” you’re telling someone special that they’re the greatest love in your whole life.
+Even if you’ve been in love before, this person is “the one” for you.

 “The” is often used when describing the order of things.
-It’s used with ordinal numbers in English, like “first,” “second,” “third” or “eighteenth.”
+It’s used with ordinal numbers in English, like “the first,” “the second,” “the third” or “the eighteenth.”

 For example, in a romantic moment, you might say, “The first time we met, I knew you were the only one for me.
 And I knew this would be the last time I’d fall in love.
 The worst days of my life are behind me now.
 I want to spend the best part of my life with you.”

 It’s just as important to know when not to use “the.”
-There are a few guidelines for figuring this out.
+Here are a few guidelines for figuring this out.

-“The” is not used with given (personal) names or family names in English, unless you’re using a last name to talk about a family group.
+“The” is not used with most names in English, unless you’re using a last name to talk about a family group.
 For example, you would never say “the Mary” or “the Mr. Smith” but you can say “the Smiths are going shopping.”

-You wouldn’t use “the” unless you added something before or after the name:
+For companies, you typically use “the” if you add something before or after the name:

-“The” is often not used with the names of schools, colleges and universities:
+Further, “the” is usually not used with the names of schools, colleges and universities: